matt-development-work/RootedJS/README.md

 _The primary message is to convey that frontend enginers can use Node.js server technologies to build custom framework-agnostic server-side rendering resources to replicate and extend capabilities of existing client framework server tools including [Next.js Pre-rendering](https://nextjs.org/docs/basic-features/pages#pre-rendering), [vite-plugin-ssr](https://vite-plugin-ssr.com/) and [Storybook's Server rendering](https://github.com/storybookjs/storybook/tree/main/app/server#server-rendering).
 We can take more control over our independently developed resources and always be a step ahead of framework technologies by sourcing their concepts and dependencies as-needed to continue developing our own server technologies to meet our own needs, while also contributing our new concept discoveries back to the frameworks we like and support._

-_Rootedjs serves as a blog where I publish creative technical writing about cheap architecture theory and document evidence of my conceptualization capability.
+_RootedJS serves as a blog where I publish creative technical writing about cheap architecture theory and document evidence of my conceptualization capability.
 There is no implication that concepts represented here will develop into open-source code available within.
 This project is complete as-is, and it always has room for growth.
-All text documented in this repository is subject to the terms of the [MIT license](https://github.com/matt-development-work/Rootedjs/blob/master/LICENSE.md) as included._
+All text documented in this repository is subject to the terms of the [MIT license](https://github.com/matt-development-work/RootedJS/blob/master/LICENSE.md) as included._

 ---